scmata/first-hugo-site/content/posts/innovation-timeline.md

 We are a multi-skilled team of very experienced tech veterans and other subject-matter experts.
 We aim to push this effort — whether it’s by building teams to work on issues, creating bridges between ambitious experts and technologists, finding ways to fund tech initiatives, or inspiring a generation of tech people to work on these fundamentally important problems.

 We are in the earliest stages of forming the Hard Problems non-profit.
 We don’t have all of the answers, but we’ll start anyhow and learn along the way.

+If you were born, in the last 50 years you probably associate most of technology deveopment with information technology.
+However, as you can see, other science has a lot to offer the world.
+We will see more of this by looking at data.

+However this isn't true, and we can realise that by zooming out.

+We need to be okay making mistakes.
+E.g. Newton tried making gold